 In one case, McCall vs. Monsanto, a widow is suing the company for her late husband’s death in connection to his prolonged use of the product on their farm.

-In 2018, jurors awarded Lee Johnson, a California school groundskeeper who said exposure to Roundup caused his non-Hodgkin lymphoma, $39 million for his losses and $250 million to punish Monsanto after finding it liable for a design defect and failing to warn of Roundup’s risks.
+Most recently in 2018, jurors awarded Lee Johnson, a California school groundskeeper who said exposure to Roundup caused his non-Hodgkin’s lymphoma, $39 million for his losses and $250 million to punish Monsanto after finding it liable for a design defect and failing to warn of Roundup’s risks.

 Consultations are free, so contact us today.